 a) reduces costs of storage;

-b) avoids information assets having to be re-sentenced when disposal schedules are updated;
+b) avoids records having to be re-sentenced when disposal schedules are updated;

-c) ensures information assets are disposed of before a disposal schedule expires; removes obligation to search these information assets in response to access requests. - Transfer oldest permanent information assets first.
-Transfer the oldest permanent information assets first (as long as they are no longer required for current administrative use), especially nineteenth and early twentieth century information assets that are publicly accessible and without any access restrictions.
+4. Transfer oldest permanent records first.
+Transfer the oldest permanent records first (as long as they are no longer required for current administrative use), especially nineteenth and early twentieth century records that are publicly accessible and without any access restrictions.